COSC-499-W2025/capstone-project-team-11/README.md

 6. Tests that explicit arguments passed to run_with_saved_settings should override the saved config values.

 These unit tests serve us during development by ensuring the individual components of our larger delivered features continue to be operational as our project scope increases.
 These tests also help us during bug-fixing by pointing us in the right direction by isolating any broken functionalities.

+#### consent_test.py Breakdown:
+Unit test suite for consent.py using tempfile-based directories so tests are isolated and filesystem-safe.
+There are 4 unit tests within consent_test.py:
+1. Tests that describe_data_access() functions correctly by affirming output matches the default items when no parameters are passed in the function call, and that items explicitly passed in the function call are found in the output.
+2. Tests that ask_yes_no() returns the correct boolean for accepted inputs, and re-prompts until a valid input is given
+3. Tests that ask_for_data_consent() correctly saves user preferences to config.json when requested
+4. Tests that ask_for_data_consent() does not save preferences to config.json when the user opts out

 [test folder](https://github.com/COSC-499-W2025/capstone-project-team-11/tree/main/test)